jqhoogland/rationalia-starter/LW/Concepts/Using AI to solve Alignment.md

   - Tag
 synchedAt: '2022-08-29T10:47:13.843Z'
 ---

-# Using AI to solve Alignment
+# Using AI to Solve Alignment

 Not obviously the best name for this tag, but maybe good to explore/rename.
 Wiki-tags are publicly editable!